Perimeter policy

 Note

-Perimeters are currently only available as a private preview and not generally available.
-If you’re interested in using perimeters for your workspaces, please reach out to your Workbench contact or Support.Introduction
+Perimeters are currently only available as a private preview in GCP data collections and not generally available.
+If you're interested in using perimeters for your workspaces, please reach out to your Workbench contact or Support.Introduction

 What is a perimeter?